 Parks and forests protect Queensland's wonderful natural diversity and scenery.
 Follow these guidelines to help protect the area's natural and cultural heritage for the future.
 Please encourage others to do the same.

-Remember, different fire restrictions apply thoruhgout Byfield's camping areas.
+Remember, different fire restrictions apply throughout Byfield's camping areas.

-- Use a portable gas or fuel stove.
-This reduces fire danger and elimnates the need for firewood.
+- Preferably use a portable gas or fuel stove.
+This reduces fire danger and eliminates the need for firewood.

-- Keep fires small, safe and in designated areas.
+- Where permitted, keep fires small, safe and in designated areas.
 Fires are permitted at:

-- Nine Mile Beach camping areas.
-You must bring your own fire container and take it and all coals and ash home with you.
+- Nine Mile Beach camping areas—in your own fire container only.
+You must bring your own fire container and take it and all coals home with you.
 Fire containers must have legs to keep the fire off the ground and sides must be fully enclosed.

-- Water Park Creek, Upper Stony and Red Rock camping areas—in desginated fire rings provided.
+- Water Park Creek, Upper Stony and Red Rock camping areas—in designated fire rings provided.

 - Bring only clean, milled timber for firewood.
 Bush wood from outside the park or forest is not permitted as it can bring disease and pests.
-Collecting wood and kindling from parks is also prohibited as it quickly destroys animal habitat and leaves sites bare.
+Collecting wood and kindling from Byfield parks and forests is also prohibited.

 - Always extinguish a fire with water before going to bed or leaving the site to reduce the risk of wildfire.